-A student’s time at university can be a great chance to grow in faith.
-Often this growth comes through challenges and questions as students make decisions about what they believe and how they choose to live.
-This can be difficult, but you don’t have to do it alone!
-We want to provide as many opportunities as possible for students to grow as disciples of Jesus Christ.
+A student’s time at university provides an incredible opportunity to grow in faith.
+Often this growth comes through challenges and questions that arise during these years of transition.
+Often students feel pressure to figure out who they are, how they want to live, and what it means to faithfully follow Jesus.
+Facing all these big questions at once can be overwhelming, but it also can be formative in beautiful ways and you don’t have to walk this path alone!
+We want to provide as many opportunities as possible for you to grow as disciples of Jesus Christ and to learn to trust in His promises amidst all the uncertainty life brings.

-Tim Wood is King's campus minister and works with students to grow and mature as Christians.
+Tim Wood, Campus Pastor works with students to grow and mature as Christians.
 Tim is an ordained minister and member of the Christian Reformed Church and has experience working with students of all denominational and faith backgrounds.

 There are a variety of ways to get involved.
 Consider joining a small group.
 Attend the annual Silent Retreat to King’s Fold Retreat Centre.
 Participate in an interfaith dialogue.
-Take your professor out for coffee and ask about his or her faith journey.
-Go to Worship 857.
-Help plan chapel with the Worship Formation Team.
-Join the Prison Ministry Team.
+Take your professor out for coffee and ask about their faith journey.
+Go to Discipleship and Resistance.
+Help plan chapel with the Worship Formation team.
+Join the Prison Ministry team.
 Pray with others on campus.

 King's has two spiritual mentor and life coaches, Bob Foo and Val Martens, who are available to walk alongside and pray with students.